household-four/bearly-passing-ui/README.md

 ng serve
 ```

+The [backend code repo](https://github.com/household-four/BearlyPassing) must also be running.
+Once the both codebases are running,
-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+open your browser and navigate to `http://localhost:4200/`.

-During development, if things are rendering weird after making changes, use ctrl+shift+R to hard refresh the page.
+During development, if things are rendering strangely after making changes, use ctrl+shift+R to hard refresh the page.

+## User Guide
+Once the app is running, navigating to `http://localhost:4200/` will bring you to the login page.

+We did not implement traditional authentication, instead focusing our efforts on demonstrating the relationships
+between the entities in our system.
+As such, you may simply choose a user from the list to 'log in' as that user.

+### Teachers

+### Students

 ## TODO
 ✅ Select who I am as a user